 Help is Needed Now

-According to the CDC, the number of Oklahomans to die by suicide has increased 45% since 2009, making Oklahoma the 8th highest in the nation with someone committing suicide approximately every 11 hours (American Foundation for Suicide Prevention).
+According to the CDC, the number of Oklahomans to die by suicide has increased 45% since 2009, making Oklahoma the 8th highest in the nation with someone dying by suicide approximately every 11 hours (American Foundation for Suicide Prevention).
 In addition, Oklahoma is ranked #2 in the nation on those diagnosed with any form of mental illness.

 All the while, the demand for public and private mental health services exceeds the capacity of the current treatment system.
 This problem has been exacerbated in recent years due to a growing public awareness of mental illness and the existence of effective treatment.
 Based on lack of funding, the Oklahoma Department of Mental Health and Substance Abuse Services is often only able to provide care for lower-income patients in crisis.
 Help is needed far before this becomes a reality for these individuals and their families.
 We have many hardworking members of our community struggling to make ends meet.
 They could be our neighbors, our nurses, our teachers who are silently struggling with milder symptoms of depression, anxiety, or relationship issues.
 We want to prevent this spiral into crisis from happening to these individuals and their families.
 Pier 34 Foundation is prepared to help fill this need within the community by maintaining a network of mental health professionals selected based on the highest ethical and professional standards.
 In addition to, ongoing fundraising for the reimbursement of services.